Nemanja Šarović: Out of parliament (2012–2016)

-Serbia's electoral system was reformed in 2011, such that all assembly mandates were awarded to candidates on successful lists in numerical order.

-Šarović received the fourth position on the Radical Party's list in the 2012 parliamentary election and was promoted to the second position in the 2014 parliamentary election.
-He also led the SRS's lists for the Belgrade city assembly and the Stari Grad municipal assembly in the 2012 Serbian local elections and appeared second on the party's list in the 2014 Belgrade city assembly election; in both the 2012 and 2014 Belgrade elections, he was the Radical Party's designated candidate for mayor.
-(Note: Serbian mayors are not directly elected; Šarović was technically the SRS's presumptive nominee for mayor in the event that the party won the election.)
-In all of these elections, the SRS fell below the electoral threshold for assembly representation.
+From 2012, parliamentary mandates were awarded to candidates strictly in list order. Šarović was fourth on the SRS list in the 2012 parliamentary election and second in the 2014 election.
+He also led the SRS lists in Belgrade and Stari Grad in the 2012 Serbian local elections, and was second on the party's list in the 2014 Belgrade City Assembly election.
+In both Belgrade elections, he was the party's candidate for mayor.
+(Note: Serbian mayors are not directly elected; Šarović was the SRS's presumptive nominee for mayor had the party won.)
+The SRS fell below the electoral threshold in all of these elections.

-In 2013, Šarović led protests against the negotiations for the Brussels Agreement, which normalized some relations between Belgrade and Priština without addressing the status of Kosovo.
-In one protest, he accused Serbian president Tomislav Nikolić of treason.
-After the agreement was finalized, deputy prime minister Aleksandar Vučić remarked that Šarović had sent him several threatening messages from his personal phone.

-The ICTY permitted Vojislav Šešelj to return to Serbia for health reasons in 2014 while his trial was still in progress. Šarović subsequently indicated that Šešelj would not return to The Hague voluntarily.
+In 2013, Šarović led protests against the negotiations on the Brussels Agreement between Belgrade and Pristina, at one point accusing President Nikolić of treason.
+After the agreement was concluded, then Deputy Prime Minister Vučić said that Šarović had sent him threatening text messages from his personal phone.
+When the ICTY allowed Šešelj to return to Serbia for medical treatment in 2014, Šarović said that Šešelj would not return to The Hague voluntarily.